privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

     assert cur.rw == RW.Read or cur.rw == RW.Write

     # TODO: decide where to check memory index range, we have 2 choices:
-    #       1. check in state circuit: we pick a reasonable hard bound and do
+    #       1. check in state circuit: we decide a reasonable hard bound and do
     #          range_lookup check
     #       2. check in evm circuit: memory index always comes from stack, so it
     #          will be decompress into bytes in evm circuit, we can just pick the